GardenGroupUO/Organisms/Documentation/source/make_energy_vs_similarity_results_documentation.rst

 * **rCut** (*float*): This is the rCut value for the common neighbour analysis in Angstroms.
 This value determines which pairs of atoms are within bonding distance:
 	- If a pair of atoms have an interatomic distance less than or equal to rCut, that pair of atoms is considered neighbours/bonded.
 	- If a pair of atoms have an interatomic distance greater than rCut, that pair of atoms is not considered neighbours/bonded.
-* **clusters_to_compare_against** (*ase.Atoms*): This is the cluster that you want to compare clusters to.
-This variable must be given as an ASE Atoms object.
-You can import most types of files using the ase.io.read function.
+* **clusters_to_compare_against** (*ase.Atoms or [list of ase.Atoms]*): These are all the clusters that you want to compare clusters to.
+Generally, you will only want to compared to genetic algorithm clusters to one reference cluster, such as the global minimum.
+However, if you need to do some checks, you can compare your genetic algorithm clusters to a few reference clusters.
+If you only want to give one reference cluster, assign **clusters_to_compare_against** to the ``ase.Atoms`` object for your cluster.
+If you have several reference clusters, put their ``ase.Atoms`` objects into a list.
+You can import most types of files as ``ase.Atoms`` object using the ase.io.read function.
 See `File input and output <https://wiki.fysik.dtu.dk/ase/ase/io/io.html?highlight=read#ase.io.read>`_ to read more about the read function in ASE.
 * **calculator** (*ase calculator*): If you want to locally minimise the cluster you gave for **clusters_to_compare_against** before this algorithms begins, set the calculator to the calculator you used in your genetic algorithm.
 This will not locally minimise any of the clusters that you created during the genetic algorithm, it will only be used to locally minimise **clusters_to_compare_against**.
 If you set the calculator to ``None``, **clusters_to_compare_against** will not be locally optimised and will be used as is in this program.
 Default: ``None``
 * **no_of_cpus** (*int*): This is the number of cpus that are used to gather information that is used for making these energy vs similarity plots.
 Default: ``1``